sensu/sensu-docs/content/sensu-go/6.8/catalog/catalog-reference.md

 The [Sensu Catalog][1] is a collection of Sensu integrations that provide reference implementations for effective observability.
 The contents of the official Sensu Catalog are periodically published to the official Sensu Catalog API, which is hosted at https://catalog.sensu.io and displayed within the Sensu web UI.

-When users install integrations in the Sensu web UI, they receive prompts to specify any customizations.
+When users install integrations in the Sensu web UI, they receive prompts to enter information.
 For example, the DNS Monitoring integration includes prompts for the domain name, record type, record class, servers, and port to query.
-Sensu then applies the user's customizations to the integration's resource definitions and automatically deploys the integration configuration to your agents in real time.
+Sensu then applies the user's customizations to the integration's resource definitions and automatically deploys the integration configuration to agents in real time.
 No external configuration management is required.

 ## Catalog repository example